 The Early Days: Glorified Offensive Linemen

-Back in the day, tight ends were basically extra offensive linemen who occasionally caught a pass.
+In the past, tight ends primarily served as additional offensive linemen, occasionally catching passes.
 Their primary job was to block, block, and block some more.
 They were the unsung heroes, doing the dirty work in the trenches while the glory went to the skill position players.

 The Modern Era: Athletic Marvels